-How to start a cutting garden – expert tips and ideas
+How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

-(You discover the inspirational story behind Tammy’s business (more flower farm than cutting garden) over on the blog post Meet Tammy Hall of Wild Bunch Flowers here)
+(You discover the inspirational story behind Tammy’s business (more flower farm than flower garden) over on the blog post Meet Tammy Hall of Wild Bunch Flowers here)

 I came away feeling really inspired to grow more myself.
-I have always loved spending time pottering in my garden but struggle to take the snippers to flowers when they look so beautiful in the flower bed.
-It feels like vandalism somehow.
+I have always loved spending time pottering in my garden but, as I’ve mentioned, always struggle to take the snippers to flowers when they look so beautiful in the flower bed.
 But I do love to fill the house with simple jugs and jars of seasonal blooms and foliage.
 It got me thinking about doing more with a forgotten and overgrown area of my garden.
 I made up my mind to create a dedicated sustainable flower cutting garden.

 I’d sown trays and trays of seeds that were soon ready to plant out.
-If I’m totally honest, I did run at this bit slightly as I’d started late and was trying to catch up.
+If I’m totally honest, I did run at this a bit, as I’d started late and was trying to catch up.
 I just bought packets of seeds (from Sarah Raven and my local garden centre) that I liked the look of, without giving it much (any) thought.
+To make life easier for myself, I decided to make perennial beds too – that wouldn’t need to be started from scratch each year.

 Here’s what I bought:

 I also ordered 9 Cafe au Lait dahlia bulbs (from Rose Cottage Plants) and bought three delphinium seedlings from my fantastic local independent garden centre (Aylings in Rogate).
-I’d taken cuttings from a large rose geranium plant the autumn before, so I now had 10+ plants to play with.
+I’d taken cuttings from a large rose geranium plant the autumn before (bought from the farm shop at The Real Flower Company farm near Alresford – a really good place to buy plants if you’re in the area.
+It’s open every Friday morning throughout the growing season), so I now had 10+ plants to play with.
 I kept some in pots for a vintage metal plant stand in my garden and decided to plant a row of in my new cutting garden too.
 I love the fragrant leaves with their frilly edges and they work brilliantly in flower arrangements.

-Soon I had rows of my own seedlings planted out in the cutting garden in very neat straight lines.
-I used the simple ‘ball of string and two sticks’ technique I learned from helping my dad plant out cabbages or dig trenches for seed potatoes as a little girl.
+Soon I had rows of my own seedlings planted out in each new flower bed, arranged in very neat straight lines.
+I used the simple ‘ball of string and two sticks’ technique I learned from helping my dad as a little girl, when we’d plant out cabbages or dig trenches for seed potatoes.
 I also poked sturdy canes in next to where my dahlias were starting to grow ready to offer them support.
 And so the simple joy of daily evening watering began.
 The utter thrill of watching it all start to happen just as I’d dreamed!

 I am determined to grow sustainably and without the use of any nasty chemicals.
-It’s more than a little handy that BBC Gardener’s Question Time panellist Pippa Greenwood is a good friend.
+It’s more than a little handy that expert gardener Pippa Greenwood is a good friend.
 She popped in for coffee and cake – and I picked her brains about how to deal with garden pests responsibly.
 Pippa gave me masses of confidence that it would be more than possible to grow abundant healthy flowers in a sustainable way.
 The key, she told me, is to identify any pests quickly and deal with them.
 There’s a whole blog post: Sustainable garden ideas from Pippa Greenwood if you want to know more.

 I haven’t used a single slug pellet or chemical since I started.
-I did buy live ladybirds which were a revelation.
-They set to work on aphids and black fly from day one and I loved to spot their dotty red backs as they conscientiously got on with the task in hand.
+I did buy live ladybirds which were a revelation and a really good idea for anyone struggling with green, black or white fly… They set to work on aphids and black fly from day one and I loved to spot their dotty red backs as they conscientiously got on with the task in hand.
 There was a distinct sheepy smell for a few weeks after putting down anti slug wool pellets – which worked brilliantly and saved my delicate Cosmos and Larkspur seedlings.
 Once the plants had grown a little hardier, I didn’t need to worry about the slugs or snails any more.
 After that it was all about making sure to water enough and to keep the weeds in check.

 I love to watch the busy eco system at work – so many butterflies, bees, ladybirds and naturally healthy plants.
 Is there anything better?